Creating a Sub-Folder

 Reference Sub-folder

-During the run process of the reference sub-folder, the defined entities of the referenced SMART folder or job are added to the reference sub-folder as follows:
+The defined entities of the referenced SMART folders or jobs are added to the reference sub-folder as follows:

 -